 2. Studying longer is a foolproof method for good grades.

 You may be happy to hear that taking regular study breaks is essential.
-You’ll retain information better when your mind actually has time to process it.
-Even further, the longer you study doesn’t even necessarily mean you’ll do better.
+You’ll retain information better when your mind actually has time to process it, and you’re not burnt out from stress.
 It’s all about studying smarter, not longer!

 3. Studying should involve re-reading your notes over and over.

 Speaking of studying smarter, did you know that just rereading your notes isn’t always an effective study method?
 It’s typically the go-to approach, but taking practice quizzes can often give you much better results.
+It forces your mind to practice recalling the information the same way you’ll be doing it on exam day.
 Give it a shot!

 4. Pulling an all-nighter will keep the material fresh in your mind.